 You are here

 Citation: Charles Clotfelter, Steven Hemelt, Helen Ladd, Mavzuna Turaeva (2018).
-School Segregation in the Era of Immigration, School Choice, and Color-Blind Jurisprudence – The Case Of North Carolina.
+The Undoing of Desegregation: School Segregation in the Era of School Choice and Color-Blind Jurisprudence.
 CALDER Working Paper No. 198-0618-2

 Citation: Helen Ladd, Mavzuna Turaeva (2018).
 Parental preferences for charter schools in North Carolina: Implications for racial segregation and isolation .
 CALDER Working Paper No. 196-0618-1

 Studies of the charter sector typically compare charters and traditional public schools at a point in time.
 These comparisons are potentially misleading because many charter-related reforms require time to generate results.
 We study quality dynamics among Texas charter schools from 2001-2011.
 School quality in the charter sector was initially highly variable and on average lower than traditional public schools.
 However, exits, improvement of existing charter schools, and expansion of higher-performing charter management organizations increased charter effectiveness relative to traditional public schools.
 We present evidence that reduced student mobility and an increased share of charters adhering to No Excuses- style curricula contribute to these improvements.